Performing Arts in Libraries (PALS)

 Program Description

 Performing Arts in Libraries (PALS) is a free after-school program for children ages 7-11 offered by Studio Playground with Community Libraries of Providence.
 Students attend weekly classes as they adapt a children's book into a theatrical performance using movement & improvisation.
-There is a public performance on May 12, 2026.
+There is a public performance on July 2, 2026.

 Learning Objectives